 - My Account

 By the 2010s, new dining hotspots were opening in Harlem around Frederick Douglass Boulevard.
 At the same time, some residents fought back against the powerful waves of gentrification the neighborhood is experiencing.
 In 2013, residents staged a sidewalk sit-in to protest a five-days-a-week farmers market that would shut down Macombs Place at 150th Street.
 Central Harlem is part of Manhattan Community District 10.
 It is patrolled by the 28th and 32nd Precincts of the New York City Police Department.
-The greater Harlem area also includes Manhattan Community Districts 9 and 11, and several additional police precincts.
+The greater Harlem area includes Manhattan Community Districts 9 and 11 and several additional police precincts.
 Fire services are provided by four New York City Fire Department companies.
 Politically, Harlem is represented by the New York City Council's 7th, 8th, and 9th districts.
-The area is served by the New York City Subway and local bus routes.
-It contains several public elementary, middle, and high schools, and is close to several colleges including Columbia University and the City College of New York.
+The New York City Subway and local bus routes serve the area.
+It contains several public elementary, middle, and high schools and is close to several colleges, including Columbia University and the City College of New York.